IEEE-NITK/Chip-Interconnect-Modelling/Final blog.md

 #### Analysis and Modelling Lower Metal On-Chip Interconnects using Physical Fabrication Parameters

 The lower metal layers of the interconnects of the IC was chosen to analyse.
-A pi-model of RLC network was chosen to model the interconnects, which incorporates for the fabrication parameters.
+A pi-model of RLC network was proposed to model the interconnects, which incorporates for the fabrication parameters.
+The pi-model proposed was quantitaively analyzed using the delay time td, which was used as a metric to note the differences in the performances of the model with the ideal circuit simulations on
+* A Driver-Load Inverter pair(CMOS Inverter pair)
+* A 3-Stage CMOS Ring OScillator